Jet Grind Radio (Game Boy Advance video game): Reception

-Jet Grind Radio was received with positive reception among critics.
-The game has an aggregated score 74 out of 100 based on 22 reviews.
-The game was featured in IGNs as a runner up for their "Game of the Month" of June 2003, and was also the runner up for "Best Extreme Sports" category in IGN's 2003 Awards.
+Jet Grind Radio received positive reviews, earning an aggregated score of 74 out of 100 on the review aggregator Metacritic.
+The game was featured by IGN as a runner up for their "Game of the Month" of June 2003, and was also the runner up for "Best Extreme Sports" category in IGN's 2003 Awards.

-When it came to the game's presentation and accuracy to the original Dreamcast version, the game received high praise among critics.
-GameSpot praised the game for being matching the quality of the console version stating: "Jet Grind Radio is just as enjoyable on the GBA as it was on meatier consoles".
+The game was praised for its presentation and accuracy to the original Dreamcast version.
+GameSpot praised the game for matching the quality of the console version, stating that "Jet Grind Radio is just as enjoyable on the GBA as it was on meatier consoles".
 GamePro complimented the visual style, stating the environments were beautifully detailed and ripped straight from the original.
 IGN gave a more lukewarm response, but still praised the game and developers for attempting to stay as faithful to the original.
-GameZone gave a similar response, stating that the game doesn't deserve as much praise as the original game, but still thought the game was unique enough to stand out against other Game Boy Advance titles.
-Edge magazine, in contrast, was more critical and preferred the game sacrifice more authenticity in favor of utility.
+GameZone gave a similar response, stating that the game doesn't deserve as much praise as the original game, but still thought it was unique enough to stand out against other Game Boy Advance titles.
+Edge magazine, in contrast, was more critical and opined that the game should have sacrificed more authenticity in favor of playability.
 Game Informer praised it for staying true to the game design and retaining the gameplay and levels of its predecessors.
 Game Informer also had criticisms regarding the control-scheme of maneuvering the character in the isometric perspective, concluding: "All told, this GBA edition is done well enough that fans of the series will be satisfied with the on-the-go experience, but don't expect to be blown away".